 Foundation piers are heavy-duty steel piers used to stabilize and strengthen a foundation.
 Sometimes they’re installed during the construction phase.
 For example, helical piers are sometimes used when a new structure requires a deep foundation.

-Foundation piers are also used to stabilize homes experiencing something referred to as “differential settlement.”
+Foundation piers are also used to stabilize homes experiencing something referred to as“differential settlement.”
 You see, after they’re built, all homes settle into the soil a little bit.
 This uniform settlement is perfectly normal and nothing to worry about.
 Differential settlement is when the house settles into the soil, but not uniformly.
 Differential settlement puts a lot of stress on a foundation because things aren’t moving in sync.
-See the below graphic for the difference between uniform and differential settlement:

 There are different types of foundation piers, including resistance push piers, helical piers, slab piers, and drilled concrete piers.
 All of them help strengthen and stabilize foundations.